Consumer confidence index: In the United States

-In the United States, The Conference Board, an independent economic research organization, issues monthly measures of consumer confidence based on 5,000 households.
+The Conference Board publishes a monthly Consumer Confidence Index based on an online consumer survey conducted for it by Toluna.
+The index has two components: the Present Situation Index, based on assessments of current business and labor-market conditions, and the Expectations Index, based on short-term expectations for income, business, and labor-market conditions.
+The series is indexed so that 1985 equals 100.
 Such measurement is indicative of the consumption component level of the gross domestic product.
 The Federal Reserve looks at the CCI when determining interest rate changes.

 Consumer confidence is defined by The Conference Board as the degree of optimism on the state of the United States economy that consumers are expressing through their activities of savings and spending.
 Global consumer confidence is not measured.
 Country-by-country analysis indicates huge variance around the globe.
 In an interconnected global economy, tracking international consumer confidence is a lead indicator of economic trends.

 The consumer confidence index started in 1967 and is benchmarked to 1985 = 100.
 The index is calculated each month on the basis of a household survey of consumers' opinions on current conditions and future expectations of the economy.
 Opinions on current conditions make up 40% of the index, with expectations of future conditions comprising the remaining 60%.
 In the glossary on its website, The Conference Board defines the Consumer Confidence Survey as "a monthly report detailing consumer attitudes and buying intentions, with data available by age, income and region".

-Each month, The Conference Board surveys 5,000 US households.
 The survey consists of five questions that ask the respondents' opinions about the following: